Conditional Gradients for the Approximate Vanishing Ideal: Convex Optimization

 The discussion above not only constitutes a proof of Theorem~\ref{thm:certificate_polynomial} but also gives rise to an algorithmic blueprint, \cvxoracle{}, presented in Algorithm~\ref{algorithm:convex_oracle}.
+In practice, any $\eps$-accurate solver of \eqref{eq:cop}, for example, gradient descent, can be used to implement \cvxoracle{} in two steps: First, solve problem \eqref{eq:cop} to $\eps$-accuracy with the solver yielding a vector $\dd\in \R^{k}$.
+Second, construct and return $g = \sum_{i = 1}^{k} d_{i} t_i + t$.
+In case \cvxoracle{} is implemented with an accurate solver of \eqref{eq:cop}, that is, $\eps = 0$, by Theorem~\ref{thm:certificate_polynomial}, either $\mse(g,X) > \psi$ and we have proof that no $(\psi, 1)$-approximately vanishing polynomial with leading term $t$ and non-leading terms only in $\cO$ exists, or $g$ is $(\psi, 1)$-approximately vanishing with leading term $t$ and non-leading terms only in $\cO$.
 We denote the output of running \cvxoracle{} with $X, \cO, t$, and $\eps$ by $g=\cvxoracle{} (X, \cO, t, \eps)$.
-In practice, any $\eps$-accurate solver of \eqref{eq:cop}, e.g., gradient descent, can be used to implement \cvxoracle{} in two steps: First, solve problem \eqref{eq:cop} to $\eps$-accuracy with the solver yielding a vector $\dd\in \R^{|\cO|}$.
-Second, construct and return $g = \sum_{i = 1}^{|\cO|} d_{i} t_i + t$.
-We then say that the $\eps$-accurate solver is used as \cvxoracle{}.
-If, for example, we implement \cvxoracle{} with gradient descent, we say that we use gradient descent as \cvxoracle{}.

-In case that \cvxoracle{} is implemented with an accurate solver of \eqref{eq:cop}, that is, $\eps = 0$, by Theorem~\ref{thm:certificate_polynomial}, either $\mse(g,X) > \psi$ and we have proof that no $(\psi, 1)$-approximately vanishing polynomial with leading term $t$ and other terms only in $\cO$ exists, or $g$ is $(\psi, 1)$-approximately vanishing with leading term $t$ and other terms only in $\cO$.\footnote{Here, we focus on $\eps = 0$ for ease of exposition.
-We discuss the case when $\eps > 0$ in Theorem~\ref{thm:G_almost_generatres_I}.}